 - The map opens with five popup menus to assist you in using the map.
 You can hide and unhide them by clicking on the Help bar in the bottom right of the screen or on the individual menus.

-- Observations noted on the tracking map for each fish come from either stationary radio signal receivers or from observations made during searches by boat.
+- Observations noted on the tracking map for each fish come from either stationary radio signal receivers or from observations made during surveys by boat.

-- Location data uploaded to the tracking map are not real time.
-Data is captured as fish move within range of one of the three receivers or when located by boat.
-The data are then evaluated by US Fish and Wildlife Service staff before being uploaded to the tracking map.
+- Location data uploaded to the tracking map are not in real time.
+Data is captured as fish move within range of one of the five receivers or when located by boat.

 - Recorded locations can only be viewed one fish at a time.